Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Enhanced RF-EH receivers

 \subsection{Multi-antenna RF-EH receivers}

 To boost the harvested energy one can also rely on multi-antenna RF-EH receivers, whose performance improves as the number of antennas increases.
-In this case, the received signal is combined in the RF, or DC domain, or hybridly.
+In this case, the received signal is combined in the RF, or DC domain, or hybridly (Fig.~\ref{fig:enhancedEHReceivers} indicates the boundaries for these domains).
 RF combining aims to coherently combine the antennas' output signals to drive a rectifier circuit at the high-power operation regime.
-For this, channel state information (CSI) is needed at the IoT devices.
+For this, CSI is needed at the IoT devices.
 In WET scenarios, PBs cooperation facilitates the receive CSI acquisition process, whereas an uncoordinated training period is required in ambient RF-EH, which may be energy costly \cite{9642034}.
 Meanwhile, DC combining adds the output of multiple rectifiers connected as one-to-one with the antenna array.
 Although optimal DC combining does not require CSI at the IoT devices, the fact that each rectifier operates at low input power levels makes it perform poorly with respect to RF combining, at least in WET scenarios.
-However, DC combining provides broader beamwidth than RF combining, allowing EH from a broader range of incident directions, as shown in Fig.~\ref{fig:outageEH}, which is beneficial in multi-source ambient RF-EH.
+However, DC combining provides broader beamwidth than RF combining, since the radiation pattern seen by each individual rectenna is broader than that of the rectifier in the RF combining architecture in which the incident power is collected over the array's narrower beam.
+This feature allows DC combining to harvest energy from a broader range of incident directions which is beneficial in multi-source ambient RF-EH.
+Consequently, DC combining can outperform its RF combining counterpart in such scenarios, as shown in Fig.\ref{fig:outageEH}.
+It should be highlighted that this conclusion is conditioned to the presence of several strong RF sources.
+When the contribution of a single RF transmitter significantly dominates the received RF power, then RF combining may be preferable.
 In this example, we have highlighted performance improvements of these architectures for the case of $10^{-3}~\mathrm{transmitters}/\mathrm{km}^2$ with respect to the baseline single-antenna RF-EH circuit.
 Herein, we have neglected the power consumption for tuning the phase shifts properly in the RF combining architecture which considerably penalizes its outage probability.
+Besides, we have adopted the Discrete Fourier Transform -based codebook beamforming approach exemplified in \cite{9642034} for the RF combining architecture, in which the codeword yielding the highest receiving power is selected to configure the phase shifting elements.
 Finally, notice that multi-antenna EH receivers might challenge small form factor implementations, specially at regular microwave bands.